pmatsinopoulos/ccip-bootcamp-2024-08-homework-3/README.md

 Then I confirmed that my wallet had 1 extra USDC on Ethereum Sepolia.

-# Day 3, Homework 3
+# Day 3, Homework 3 - Preparation

 The first part of the homework was to do a gas estimation in my local environment, by writing a test.